Barille History, Family Crest & Coats of Arms

-Normandy.
-It is derived from when the family having lived in Normandy, where this family was established in ancient times.
+The French name Barille first arose during the Medieval period in Normandy.
+It is derived from when the family lived in Normandy, where this family was established in ancient times.

 Early Origins of the Barille family

-Another 297 words (21 lines of text) covering the years 1668, 1696, and 1699 are included under the topic Early Barille History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barille research.
+Another 94 words (7 lines of text) covering the years 1668, 1696, and 1699 are included under the topic Early Barille History in all our PDF Extended History products and printed products wherever possible.

 Barille Spelling Variations